-MESSENGER is a scientific investigation of the planet Mercury, the least explored terrestrial planet.
-Understanding Mercury and how it was formed is essential to understanding the other terrestrial planets and their evolution.
-Mercury has been visited by only one other spacecraft, Mariner 10, so we know little more than its average density (the second greatest of all the planets), the composition of its atmosphere (thinnest of the terrestrial planets), the fact that it possesses a global magnetic field, and its extreme variations in temperature.
-MESSENGER will serve to lift some of the uncertainty about this innermost planet of our solar system.
+The goal of the prime mission was to understand Mercury and how it was formed in order to better understand the other terrestrial planets and their evolution.
+Prior to MESSENGER, Mercury had been visited by only one other spacecraft, Mariner 10, and we knew little more than Mercury’s average density (the second greatest of all the planets), the composition of its atmosphere (thinnest of the terrestrial planets), the fact that it possesses a global magnetic field, and its extreme variations in temperature.
+Data from MESSENGER has lifted some of the uncertainty about this innermost planet of our solar system.

-The goals of the MESSENGER mission are to answer these questions:
+The goals of the MESSENGER mission were to answer these questions:

 - Why is Mercury so dense?

 Mercury’s density implies that a metal-rich core occupies at least 60% of the planet’s mass, a figure twice as great as for Earth!
-MESSENGER is acquiring compositional and mineralogical information to distinguish among the current theories for why Mercury is so dense.
+MESSENGER acquired compositional and mineralogical information to distinguish among the current theories for why Mercury is so dense.

 - What is the geologic history of Mercury?

 Before the MESSENGER mission, only 45% of the surface of Mercury had been photographed by a spacecraft!
-Using its full suite of instruments, MESSENGER is investigating the geologic history of Mercury in great detail, including the portions of the planet never seen by Mariner 10.
+Using its full suite of instruments, MESSENGER investigated the geologic history of Mercury in great detail, including the portions of the planet never seen by Mariner 10.

 - What is the nature of Mercury’s magnetic field?

 Mercury has a global internal magnetic field, as does Earth, but Mars and Venus do not.
-By characterizing Mercury’s magnetic field, MESSENGER will help answer the question of why the inner planets differ in their magnetic histories.
+By characterizing Mercury’s magnetic field, MESSENGER helped answer the question of why the inner planets differ in their magnetic histories.

 - What is the structure of Mercury’s core?

-Through a combination of measurements of Mercury’s gravity field and observations by the laser altimeter, MESSENGER is determining the size of Mercury’s core and verifying that Mercury’s outer core is molten.
+Through a combination of measurements of Mercury’s gravity field and observations by the laser altimeter, MESSENGER sought to determine the size of Mercury’s core and verify that Mercury’s outer core is molten.

 - What are the unusual materials at Mercury’s poles?

 At Mercury’s poles, some crater interiors have permanently shadowed areas that contain highly reflective material at radar wavelengths.
-Could this material be ice, even though Mercury is the closest planet to the Sun?
-MESSENGER will find out.
+Could this material be ice, even though Mercury is the closest planet to the sun?

 - What volatiles are important at Mercury?

-MESSENGER measures the composition of Mercury’s thin exosphere, providing insights into the processes that are responsible for its existence.
+MESSENGER measured the composition of Mercury’s thin exosphere, providing insights into the processes that are responsible for its existence.

 - Mercury Atmospheric and Surface Composition Spectrometer (MASCS)